andyguestysj/openday/_docs/topics/1-intro/intro-1.md

 * Submitted at the end of the module
 * Consisting of
   * A Game Engine Component
-    * Code
+    * Code - not marked but must be submitted
-    * Runs using OpenGL, includes demonstration
+  * Documentation
-  * Documentation covering
+    * Presented as Paper
     * The role of the component in a game engine/game
     * Your design approach
     * Interesting technical details